keenlabs/KeenClient-Scala/README.md

 to get the response but you can also check `getStatusCode` to verify something didn't go awry.

+## JSON

+Note that at present this library does **not** do any JSON parsing.
+It works with strings only.
+It is assumed that you will parse the JSON returned and pass stringified JSON into any methods that require it.

 ## Dependencies

 Depends on [dispatch](http://dispatch.databinder.net/Dispatch.html) and